SalishSeaCast/docs/tides/storm_surge.rst

 We need to test our model to see how well it can represent storm surge events in the Salish Sea.
 We have wind forcing available from 2002-2010, so storms need to be in this period.

+High water levels can be due to a combination of high seasonal tide, strong winds, low atmospheric pressure and sea level height anomalies due to ENSO events.

 What classifies as a storm?
 --------------------------------------